-For once, let me go out of my way and write on an imaginary situation, a ‘what if ‘ kind of world where in US stores ‘Made in China’ goods will not be seen.
+For once, let me go out of my way and write on an imaginary situation, a ‘what if ‘ kind of world wherein US stores ‘Made in China’ goods will not be seen.

 China will start seeing trade imbalance and rapid erosion of its massive foreign currency reserve; it will start selling US bonds in revenge.
-Value of dollar will go down and US manufacturers will see profit in selling stuffs abroad.
+Value of dollar will go down and US manufacturers will see more profit in selling stuff abroad.
 As Chinese economy starts going down, it will cease to be a world buyer of oil, raw materials and all other stuff that it now imports, which will make many more economies vulnerable.

 American tech giants will feel the heat of retaliation from China.
 But honestly, do you think 1.5B people in China buying genuine copies of software?
 You are dreaming like me if you think that way.

-In medium term( 3 years to 10 years), a lot of local manufacturing factories will mushroom, we will have industrial belts coming up in the outskirts of the cities.
+In the medium term( 3 years to 10 years), a lot of local manufacturing factories will mushroom, we will have industrial belts coming up in the outskirts of the cities.
 Unemployment (read cause of unemployment) will drastically go down to probably sub 1%, almost all will be employed, including the people who got displaced in the immediate aftermath.

 What about working for iPhone case manufacturers in Dakota and making cups and plates in North Carolina?
-Imagine city of Detroit becoming double its size in next 5 years. (yes I am a populist writer!)
+Imagine the city of Detroit becoming double its size in next 5 years. (yes I am a populist writer!)

-Because there will be jobs abound, people from other countries will migrate in greater number, resulting in increased economics, new home sells, new car sells, greater export to other countries, stronger GDP growth.
+Because there will be jobs abound, people from other countries will migrate in greater number, resulting in increased economics, the new home sells, new car sells, greater export to other countries, stronger GDP growth.
 Probably we will have another boomer generation coming up.

-US treasuries which were unwanted in the shorter term, will now have buyers this time from within the country border, surely govt. will love it.
+US treasuries which were unwanted in the shorter term will now have buyers this time from within the country border, surely govt. will love it.

-In the Long run (More than 10 years), welcome to wonderland where every one has a job, a car and a home.
+In the Long run (More than 10 years), welcome to wonderland where everyone has a job, a car and a home.
 We will have healthy wage because of the shortage of workers.

 Spare a thought for Chinese workers.
-Following America’s success, businesses from other countries would implement similar strategies and Chinese export will sink but, Chinese population will be enough to consume all the industrial produce and due to less competition, average Chinese worker’s wage will hopefully increase.
+Following America’s success, businesses from other countries would implement similar strategies and Chinese export will sink but, Chinese population will be enough to consume all the industrial products and due to less competition, average Chinese worker’s wage will hopefully increase.

-It’s not about Wal-Mart or Target, its about us who made these stores stack goods from countries like China, where labor is as cheap as 50C per day.
+It’s not about Amazon, Wal-Mart or Target, it’s about us who made these stores stack goods from countries like China, where labor is as cheap as 50C per day.
 This is an interesting blog dedicated to the topic in entirety.
 Probably it won’t be wrong saying that we are responsible for our job loss.

-|Found on Web : If 200 million Americans refuse to buy just $20 worth of Chinese goods, that’s a billion dollar trade imbalance resolved in our favor.|
+|If 200 million Americans refuse to buy just $50 worth of Chinese goods each, that’s a billion dollar trade imbalance resolved in our favor.|